 Ukrainian company Sprybuild is looking to add another emerging technology to the world of photopolymer printing.
-The company is touting this new technology as the fastest means of digital light processing discovered yet.
-While still in the production phase, the company has secured the patent for the technology.
-As shown in their demo videos, CPWC allows for printing at speeds of 10 mm per minute.
+The company is touting this new technology as the fastest means of digital light processing (DLP) invented yet.
+While still in the testing phase, the company has secured the patent for the technology.
+As shown in their demo videos, their CPWC technology allows for printing at speeds of 10 mm per minute.

 The company suggests that this new technology could allow for a diverse range of applications.
 Sprybuild have stated that it has uses in the electronics industry for cases, gears and other items as well as the medical field for devices like optical fibres and stents.
 They also think that it has a potential future in bioprinting.
 It may be able to achieve this due to how high the resolution is in comparison with other DLP and projection systems.